Skip to main content

 How precise are the concentration measurements?

 Unser System nutzt die Ultraschall-Laufzeitmessung zur Bestimmung der Schallgeschwindigkeit in der Endkonzentration von Harzen oder Bindemitteln.
 Diese Schallgeschwindigkeit korreliert direkt mit der chemischen Konzentration and ermöglicht measurement accuracies of ±0.05 wt%.
-The integrated temperature compensation ensures stable results even under fluctuating process conditions.
+The integrated temperature compensation ensures stable results even with fluctuating process conditions.

 How quickly do you get measurement results?